jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 [Homebrew Formula](http://brewformulas.org) are written in Ruby.

-A made a [video on Homebrew](https://www.youtube.com/watch?v=IonWEFStPio) which runs for under minute that shows the typical brew update command.
+You install Homebrew via the command line as shown in my short [Homebrew install video](https://www.youtube.com/watch?v=Ird_MGf3m0Q).

 If you install Homebrew you should try to run brew update daily.

+I made another [video on Homebrew](https://www.youtube.com/watch?v=IonWEFStPio) which runs for under minute that shows the typical brew update command.

 Once you have installed Homebrew you can run through the basic commands below.